lucidprojects/dueling_distant_banjos/README.md

 3) Updated Mute on/off to allow for more Channels
 	1) Encoder increments channels by 8 (1 = 1st 8 ch, 2 = 2nd 8 etc)

-4) !asSlides now proper sends single MIDI cmds instead of sending a bunch in quick succession
+4) !asSlides now properly sends single MIDI cmds instead of sending a bunch in quick succession

 ### DAW set up
 1) Added additional sample Channels